-- Goal: reduce resources consumption. - Leader election is based on the amount of currency, or stake, a miner owns. - The leader is elected first, then mining takes place (opposite order compared to proof-of-work). - Mining a block requires only validating transactions and add them to a block, then sign this block. - No extensive computations are needed, which saves both hardware cost and electricity.
+- Goal: reduce resource consumption. - Leader election is based on the amount of currency, or stake, a miner owns. - The leader is elected first, then mining takes place (opposite order compared to proof-of-work). - Announcding the election result to others could take place at the beginning or at the end of the round. - Mining a block requires only validating transactions and adding them to a block, then signing this block. - No extensive computations are needed, which saves both hardware cost and electricity.

-PoS - General Mechanism
+PoS - Basic Mechanism